akanksha260991/slate/source/includes/xcuitest_api.md

 <!------------SESSION APIS----------------->

 ##  xcui:Sessions
-<p> Each execution of test-suite on individual device(s) is treated as a session on Browserstack.</p>
+<p> Each execution of test-suite on individual device(s) is treated as a session on Browserstack.
+You can use the Session REST API endpoints to get the session details. </p>
-<p><b> Shards:</b> In case you are using the shards to split your XCUI test-suite in the build API endpoint, then each shard execution on a device represents an individual session.</p>
-<p> You can use the Session REST API endpoints, to perform the following actions:
-1. Get the session details
-2. Get the JUnit report for the session
-3. Get the code coverage report for the session

 ###  xcui:Get session details